abcdan/redditfeed/README.md

+⚠ Heads up!
+This code is old and you should really try to avoid using it since I haven't updated it in quite some time.

 # redditfeed
 A Reddit feed for those who want to comment on the latest posts on Reddit.
 For now I have the project running on Glitch but I'm planning on moving it to Heroku (since there is no 4k request/hour limit).
 Check it out over [here](https://redditfeed.glitch.me/)